bloomberg/chromium.bb/chrome/common/extensions/docs/README.txt

 There are two sources of input:

-1) The contents of ../api/extension_api.json
-which contains the "IDL" of the the methods, events, and types of the api.
+1) The contents of the json files in ../api/ which contains the "IDL" of the the methods, events, and types of the api.
 This file is linked as a resource into the chromium binary and then dynamically bound to chrome.* objects that are exposed to extension contexts.
 This file